ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 ### [I] Home page
 Need a home page that lists upcoming events, meetings, and maybe a randomly chosen featured member?
+### [I] FAQ
+A place for us to add frequently asked tour questions, and their answers.
+Can be useful if there are prospective students looking at the site, or for training material for ambassadors.
+### [I] Contact form
+A form wehre you can provide name, email, and notes - could be used by potential ambassadors, potential students, or for submitting website feedback.
+Would need to feed into our email to be checked.

 ## Members
 ### [I] Add new members